 By showing that you can see the problems in your solution, and demonstrating how you will deal with those problems you make it apparent that you are good at running a business and forecasting problems.
 That is how you become more persuasive when talking to customers.

-8. Use stories, examples and anecdotes to persuade customers
+8. Use stories, examples and anecdotes to sell to customers

 One of my favourite sayings for new business pitches is “Facts get forgotten, but stories get repeated.”
 A good story is more compelling than the most convincing numbers.
 Yet, too many new business pitches fail to harness the power of a compelling story.